UoMResearchIT/mine-the-gaps/README.md

 ### Run the make file
 `make docker-serve`
-This installs and runs the
+This installs and runs the app on localhost.

 ### Check the app is running
 Open a browser and navigate to `http://127.0.0.1:8000/` .
 You should see the mine-the-gaps web app running, but with no data.
+(You may need to wait a few seconds, and/or refresh the browser.)

 ### Set up super-users (admin users) on the web app (after Makefile/docker quick install)
 To load data into the mine-the-gaps app, an admin user is required.
 To set up an admin user (aka superuser), we need to run the Django management tool (which runs within the docker container).
 Run:\
-`sudo docker-compose run web python manage.py createsuperuser`\
+`docker-compose run web python manage.py createsuperuser`\
 This will ask several questions via the command line.
 Once the superuser is set up, that user can log in to the web application.